ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Agencies adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.

+It is not recommended to process or store sensitive data on non-corporately managed devices.

 This pattern does not discuss Agency policy surrounding the use of personally/privately-owed devices.
 The following guidance from the ACSC for OFFICIAL and PROTECTED BYOD implementation is:

 * Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** control 1297)